-With 30 years’ experience as a highly successful litigator and negotiator, Tricia enjoys a reputation for excellence and achieving exemplary outcomes for her clients in her chosen area of practice.
+With over 36 years’ experience as a highly successful litigator and negotiator, Tricia enjoys a reputation for excellence and achieving exemplary outcomes for her clients in her chosen area of practice.

 Widely regarded by both her peers and her clients as leading-edge in her field, Tricia brings a unique blend of maturity and innovation to her approach in resolving complex claims.

-Tricia's reputation with her peers was recognised by her appointment as Chair of the Queensland Law Society Specialist Accreditation Board for six years, having previously served five years as a member of the Board.
+Tricia's reputation with her peers was recognised by her appointment as Chair of the Queensland Law Society Specialist Accreditation Board for six years, having served as a member for over eleven years.

 With a keen interest in the governance of our education system and the successful training of students who aspire to enter the legal profession, Tricia served two terms on the Board of St Joseph's College, Gregory Terrace and on the Board of St. Ignatius, Toowong.
-Tricia is a guest lecturer at QUT and Griffith University.
+Tricia is a guest lecturer at QUT.